 One last comment.

-Hence the idea of getting a running start.
+Hence the idea of getting a running start in AI.
 Hire consultants and advisors.
 Start training internal staff.
 And go after 2-3 easy first AI projects at the same time.
-Build expertise and staff around smaller projects.
+Companies can build expertise and staff around smaller projects.
 I’ve suggested several here.

 And, there is an urgency to act.
 Yes, speed and execution are important.
 But what matters even more is when you get into the race.
-It is not too late.
-Companies need to start moving ASAP.
+Most companies need to start moving ASAP.

 Note: This content (articles, podcasts, website info) is not investment advice.
 The information and opinions from me and any guests may be incorrect.
 The numbers and information may be wrong.
 The views expressed may no longer be relevant or accurate.
 Investing is risky.
 Do your own research.